sirpooya/chrome-hyperlink-powerups/DEVELOPMENT.md

    - Test thoroughly

 3. **Test your changes:**
-   - Load the extension in Chrome
+   - Reload the extension in Chrome
    - Test all functionality
    - Check for any console errors